tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 <h5>3.2.3: Boolean Values</h5>

-Boolean values or Booleans are relatively wasy to handle compared to numeric values ans strings.
+Boolean values or Booleans are relatively easy to handle compared to numeric values and strings.
 This is because they can only take one of two values: `true` or `false`.

 ```js